Titan-Node/Titan-Node-Pool/README.md

 apt-mark showhold
 ```

 # Containerized Operation (Experimental)

-Within this repository, you'll discover a [Dockerfile](Docker/Dockerfile) and [docker-compose.yml](Docker/docker-compose.yml) file, offering a method to encapsulate the Titan Node pool within a Docker container.
+Within this repository, you'll discover a [Dockerfile](docker/Dockerfile) and [docker-compose.yml](docker/docker-compose.yml) file, offering a method to encapsulate the Titan Node pool within a Docker container.
 It's essential to note that this configuration is still in the experimental phase and isn't recommended for production environments.
-Should you choose to embark on this journey, adhere to the following guidelines:

-1. **Docker Deployment**: Commence by installing Docker on your Linux machine.
-For guidance, refer to the [official Docker installation documentation](https://docs.docker.com/engine/install/ubuntu/).

-2. **Nvidia Container Toolkit Integration**: Ensure your system is fortified with the [Nvidia container toolkit](https://github.com/NVIDIA/nvidia-container-toolkit).

-For more information, check out the [README](Docker/README.md) in the Docker directory
+For more information, check out the [README](docker/README.md) in the Docker directory

 # Support
 Join Discord for help and support: